 General notes about HyperSync:

-• Every camera/flash system performance will be different.
+• Every camera and flash combination performance will be different.

 • Flash with longer flash duration matched with cameras with fast